Interior Design Services

 Recent Developments

-• Sales of existing US homes decreased by 2.5% in August from July and were down 4.2% year-over-year, according to the National Association of Realtors (NAR).
-Median existing home prices moderated from July’s all-time high, but August’s median home price rose 3.1% to $416,700 compared to August 2023.
-NAR chief economist Lawrence Yun said, “Home sales were disappointing again in August, but the recent development of lower mortgage rates coupled with increasing inventory is a powerful combination that will provide the environment for sales to move higher in future months.”
+• Sales of existing US homes decreased by 1% in September from August and were down 3.5% year-over-year, according to the National Association of Realtors (NAR).
+The median existing home price rose 3% in September to $404,500 compared to September 2023.
+NAR chief economist Lawrence Yun said, “Home sales have been essentially stuck at around a four-million-unit pace for the past 12 months, but factors usually associated with higher home sales are developing.
+There are more inventory choices for consumers, lower mortgage rates than a year ago and continued job additions to the economy.”
 Existing home sales are a bellwether for interior design services demand as homeowners make improvements before putting homes on the market and buyers freshen designs before moving in.

 Get A Demo